Rehabilitation Counselors

 • Importance of Repeating Same Tasks — 31% responded “Very important.”

-• Responsible for Others' Health and Safety — 32% responded “Very high responsibility.”
+• Health and Safety of Other Workers — 32% responded “Very high responsibility.”

-• Responsibility for Outcomes and Results — 34% responded “High responsibility.”
+• Work Outcomes and Results of Other Workers — 34% responded “High responsibility.”

-• Deal With Unpleasant or Angry People — 33% responded “Once a week or more but not every day.”
+• Dealing With Unpleasant, Angry, or Discourteous People — 33% responded “Once a week or more but not every day.”

-• Frequency of Conflict Situations — 43% responded “Once a month or more but not every week.”
+• Conflict Situations — 43% responded “Once a month or more but not every week.”

-• In an Enclosed Vehicle or Equipment — 34% responded “Once a week or more but not every day.”
+• In an Enclosed Vehicle or Operate Enclosed Equipment — 34% responded “Once a week or more but not every day.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 23% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 23% responded “Every day.”

 • Level of Competition — 35% responded “Moderately competitive.”